Pájaro Verde (folktale): Tale type

 The tale is related, in the international Aarne-Thompson-Uther Index, to tale type ATU 425, "The Search for the Lost Husband" and its subtypes, more specifically, to subtype ATU 425B, "Son of the Witch".
 The tale type involves the heroine being forced to perform tasks for a witch or her mother-in-law, but she is secretly helped by her husband or love interest.

 Motifs

+The heroine's tasks

 According to scholar Jan-Öjvind Swahn, in his monograph about Cupid and Psyche, one of the impossible tasks the witch assigns the heroine is for her to fetch feathers from every bird in the world.

 Another motif that appears in the tale type is that the heroine must travel to another witch's house and fetch from there a box or casket she must not open.
 German folklorist Hans-Jörg Uther remarked that these motives ("the quest for the casket" and the visit to the second witch) are "the essential feature" of the subtype.